I-9028/CS566_AoA/README.md

 ## Replication
 Please install the packages mentioned in the ``requirements.txt`` file to identify the packages required for replicating the results as presented in the notebooks.

+## Benchmarking using scalene
+Individual functions were copied to temporary files, and *scalene* was used to benchmark them individually.